benedekrozemberczki/GEMSEC/README.md

 The models are defined in a way that parameter settings and cluster quality is logged in every single epoch.
 Specifically we log the followings:

 ```
-Hyperparameter settings -- we save each hyperparameter used in the experiment.
+1. Hyperparameter settings.
+We save each hyperparameter used in the experiment.
-Loss per epoch -- embedding, clustering and regularization depending on the model type.
+2. Loss per epoch.
+Embedding, clustering and regularization depending on the model type.
-Cluster quality -- measured by modularity.
+3. Cluster quality.
+Measured by modularity.
 We calculate it both for the classical and neural clusterings.
-Time needed for optimization and data generation per epoch -- measured by seconds.
+4. Runtime.
+We measure the time needed for optimization and data generation per epoch -- measured by seconds.
 ```

 ### Options